jaykepeters/Pi-Hole-Summary/readme.md

 mv bare-config.json config.json
 ```

-5. Create a cronjob with `cronjob -e` and write one like this:
+5. Create a Cron Job with `cronjob -e` and append the following to the very bottom of the file:
 ```
-59 23 * * * /usr/bin/node /opt/Pi-Hole-Summary/index.js
+59 23 * * * /usr/bin/node /opt/Pi-hole-summary/index.js
 ```

-6. Run a test flight with `node /opt/Pi-Hole-Summary/index.js`.
+6. Run a test flight with `node /opt/Pi-hole-summary/index.js`.
 You should \*hopefully\* have an email in

 Now you should get an email from the setup account at 23:59 every night.
 ## Config.json Params